 What Makes a Slate Roof a Slate Roof?

 But not all slate is the same.
 Well, you have your hard slates that can last for years and are resistant to weather conditions, and your soft slates that are slightly more fragile but still rather durable.
+While both types are generally reliable, slate roof problems can arise, particularly with softer slates.
 Kelbie Roofing uses both types, deciding which one is most suitable depending on the climate and requirements.

 The Slate Roof Installation Process

 Slate roofing installation is a delicate process that needs to be done by professionals.
 It is not your run of the mill do it yourself type of thing.
 Slate shingles, normally ranging from 3/8 to 1/2 inch in thickness, are laid down one at a time and fastened with copper tacks.
-Some of the necessary tools include the slate ripper which is used for the removal of the damaged tiles, the slate hammer which is used for the shaping and cutting of the slate tiles, and the slate hook which is used in lifting and positioning the tiles.
+Some of the necessary tools include the slate ripper, which is used for the removal of the damaged tiles, the slate hammer for shaping and cutting the slate tiles, and the slate hook, which is used in lifting and positioning the tiles.
+However, even with the best installation, slate roof problems can arise over time, requiring careful attention to maintain their integrity and performance.

 How Does it Stack Up Against Other Roofs?

 Slate is more expensive than other roofing materials such as asphalt shingles, metal, etc., but it is more durable and elegant, with a lifespan of over 100 years.
-However, it’s important to be aware of the cons too:
+However, it’s important to be aware of the cons too, including potential slate roof problems such as cracking, chipping, and the need for specialized repairs. such us:

 - Weight: Slate is heavy, so your roof’s structure needs to be able to handle it.